 You can start your day arriving at the airport and be happy to know you can practically fly (figuratively speaking) into the city center using the FlytoGet Airport Express train that runs every 10 minutes and only takes you 22 minutes to get there!
 It is the best invention for zipping into a city I have ever seen.
 You can buy your train ticket at the kiosk, but if you are having trouble because you don’t have a chip credit card or don’t speak the language, no worries, as there are two information booths right beside the kiosks and the ladies speak English and are very helpful.

-Once you arrive into the main train station, you will need to have directions to your hotel in the city center.
+You will need to have directions to your hotel in the city center.
 For this trip, I chose to stay at the Radisson Blu, which for some odd reason is actually located right outside the train station and easily accessible going out the South/Byporten Shopping on the North exit.
-I happened to arrived at 9 30 am (bright and early) and got lucky in that my room was ready on the 26th floor and it could not have been more comfortable or picture perfect.
-I do recommend it for easy access, lots of rooms (which makes for a more possible that your room will be ready if you have an early AM arrival, like I did) and for being centrally located.
+I happened to arrive at 9:30 am (bright and early) and got lucky in that my room was ready on the 26th floor and it could not have been more comfortable or picture perfect.
+I do recommend it for easy access, lots of rooms (which makes for a more possible that your room will be ready if you have an early AM arrival like I did) and for being centrally located.

-In the past I have also stayed at the THON hotels in Oslo, which was an easy walk right out side of the main exit of the train station.
+In the past, I have also stayed at the THON hotels in Oslo. which was an easy walk right outside of the main exit of the train station.
 I specifically stayed at the Thon Hotel Astoria.
 It is one of Oslo’s most centrally located hotels, situated close to the main street Karl Johan and the Oslo Central Station.
 It is only a short distance to Oslo’s shopping districts, tourist attractions, restaurants, bars and bustling city life.
 It is less luxurious than the Radisson Blu, and more on the value side of hotels, but perfect nonetheless depending on your price point.
 I would stay here again as well.

-The Viking Ship Museum: This place is wonderful and a MUST SEE for any visit to Oslo.
+As mentioned before, I can’t wait to visit The Viking Ship Museum: This place is wonderful and a MUST SEE for any visit to Oslo.
+It is my favorite tourist attraction.
 You will want to spend time wandering around and learning the history of these Nordic vessels and its’ famous lady ship captains.
-It is one of my most read articles, and you can read it here.
+I have created a complete guide to this amazing place and you can read it here.